How to use desertion as the grounds for divorce in England and Wales

 How do you ‘prove’ that you’ve been deserted?

 Desertion is rarely used because it can be hard to prove as it relies on proving the intent to 'desert' was there.
 You must provide proof that there was mental intent to divorce throughout the two years.
-This is tricky to do and is one of the reasons why most people tend to use either two years separation, five years separation or unreasonable behaviour as the fact to rely on for divorce/dissolution.
+This is tricky to do and is one of the reasons why most people tend to use either two-year separation, five-year separation or unreasonable behaviour as the fact to rely on for divorce/dissolution.
 Here’s a quick breakdown of these reasons so you can see if they are more relevant to you:

-• Adultery can be used as the 'fact' or 'grounds for divorce' if one person in a marriage has sexual intercourse with someone of opposite sex.
-However, the one who has committed the adultery must agree to using this as the grounds for divorce.
+- Adultery can be used as the 'fact' or 'grounds for divorce' if one person in a marriage has sexual intercourse with someone of the opposite sex.
+However, the one who has committed adultery must agree to use this as the grounds for divorce.

 Do I need the other person’s permission to start the divorce process?